andbue/nashi/README.md

 - New text lines can be created by clicking inside an existing text region and drawing a rectangle.
 New lines are always added at the end of the region.

 ## Instructions for the server
 - Install [redis](https://redis.io/).
-The app uses [celery](http://www.celeryproject.org/) as a tast queue for line segmentation jobs (and probably OCR jobs in the future).
+The app uses
+[celery](http://www.celeryproject.org/) as a task queue for line segmentation jobs (and probably OCR jobs in the future).
 - Install [LAREX](https://github.com/chreul/LAREX) for semi-automatic layout analysis.
 - Install the server from this repository or from pypi:
 ```bash